Two dynamic spaces.

-Our L Centre Library provides a wonderful range of picture books, book kits, chapter books and information books to support our young adventurers as they embark on their lifelong learning journey.
+Our L Centre Library provides a wonderful range of picture books, kits, chapter books and information books supporting our young adventurers as they embark on their lifelong learning journey.

-Our D Centre Library provides an awesome range of stories in every genre from latest releases to classics with lots inbetween.
-This library is a space for our extraordinary Year 3 and 4 students to guide them through the next stage of their expedition through the world of books.
-It contains a great range of non-fiction to cater to the students’ growing curiosity in the world around them as well as graphic novels and picture books for older readers.
+Our D Centre Library provides an awesome selection of stories in every genre.
+This library guides our extraordinary Year 3 and 4 students through the next stage of their expedition into the world of books.
+It contains a great range of fiction, non-fiction to cater to the students’ growing curiosity for the world around them plus graphic novels and picture books for older readers.

 Both libraries are open at lunchtime on different days for students to read and play games, borrow books and share quiet activities.

-Library classes are held every two weeks focusing on developing a love of reading and gaining skills required to search for accurate answers to research questions.
+Library classes are held every two weeks with their focus on developing a love of reading as well as gaining the skills required to research with accuracy and wisdom.

 Penrith Anglican College Library also provides our borrowers access to e-books and databases such as World Book Online,as well as Story Box Library for our younger readers.

 The Premier’s Reading Challenge is open to NSW students from Kindergarten to Year 10 each year to encourage the development of a lifelong love of reading.